globus/globus-compute/docs/quickstart.rst

     documentation), the above workflow will automatically handle registration.

-A word on the above example: while the tutorial endpoint is open for anyone to use, it is hosted on a small Kubernetes cluster -- somewhat intentionally underpowered.
-As it is a shared (and tiny) resource, please be conscientious with the size and number of functions you send to this endpoint.
+A word on the above example: while the tutorial endpoint is open for anyone to use, it is hosted on a small VM with limited CPU and memory, intentionally underpowered.
+As it is a shared resource, please be conscientious with the size and number of functions you send to this endpoint.

+This endpoint has been made public by the Globus Compute team for the purposes of this tutorial, but endpoints created by users can not be shared publicly.

 Deploying an endpoint
 ----------------------